h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 Rather than looking at every instance of false positives in the African American group, let's look at the instances that are super close to the cut-off line and see if the priors_count column is truly driving the model behavior.
 Reminder: sensitivity analysis enables us to tinker with various data settings to see their weight in a prediction.

-1. To get close to the instances that are close to the cut-off line, I filtered [ID] < 5 (it might be the case that you will have to filter with other options to get close)
+1. To get close to the instances that are close to the cut-off line, filtered [ID] < 5 (it might be the case that you will have to filter with other options to get close)
 2. The table now represents the five instances that are close to the cut-off line.
 3. The graph will now reflect the above table's information showcasing the five instances close to the cut-off line.